ouspg/LLM-Secure-Deployment/README.md

     docker compose up -d
     ```
 4. Patiently wait for the build to finish *(can take more than an hour with slow internet connection)*.
 After the build is complete, the
-containers (`llm-secure-deployment-backend` and `llm-secure-deployment-frontend`) should be up and running.
+containers (`LLM-Secure-Deployment-Frontend` and `LLM-Secure-Deployment-Backend`) should be up and running.

-5. Navigate to `https://<YOUR_IP_ADDRESS/DOMAIN_NAME>` via a browser and you can use the application.
+5. Navigate to `https://<YOUR_DOMAIN_NAME>` via a browser and you can use the application.

 > [!NOTE]
-> - Generation of the first response message of the chatbot may take a while as the input and output filters will be downloaded after the first user message.
+> - Generation of the first response message of the chatbot may take a while as the input and output filters will be loaded after the server receives its first request after intialization.
 > - You can monitor the backend container's logging with the command:
 >   ```console
 >    docker logs CONTAINER_ID -f